Also known as alveolar osteitis, dry socket can sometimes occur after someone has had a permanent tooth extracted.

 Dry Socket Treatment

-Dry socket remedies focus on reducing pain and promoting healing.
+Dry socket remedies focus on pain relief and promoting healing.
 Treatment may include:

 - Flushing the empty socket to eliminate food or debris, which could lead to infection

 - Packing the socket with medicated paste or gel to relieve pain and promote healing

 - Prescribing pain medications to alleviate severe pain and help with sleep

 Once treatment has started, patients tend to feel quick pain relief.
 That said, it’s important to practice self-care to promote healing and prevent debris from accumulating.
 Usually, dentists provide plastic syringes with curved tips, which patients can use to clean their dry sockets using a prescription rinse or salt water.
 This should continue until the socket heals.

 Once dry socket sets in, it typically takes between 7 and 10 days for the healing process to create new granulation tissue to cover and protect the socket’s exposed bone.
 Since dry socket healing time can vary, it’s important to keep any scheduled follow-up dental appointments, even if things appear to be getting better.